NicChr/fastplyr/cran-comments.md

-* Upgraded to version 0.4.0
+* Updated to version 0.5.0

+* Import bug fixes in this new release.

 * Checked and passed using rhub v2.0.0 in the following environments: